ETTOTW/Herobrine/docs/final.md

     α: learning rate (range from 0 to 1)
     γ: discount rate for future rewards (range from 0 to 1)

 Good choices of α and γ are important to the performance of our agent.
-For example, setting α to 0.1 and γ to 1 makes the agent stick to a feasible but non-optimal path.
-We finally set α to 0.1 and 0.6 after some tests.
+For example, setting α to 0.1 and γ to 0.99 makes the agent stick to a feasible but non-optimal path.
+We finally set α to 0.7 and γ to 0.618 after some tests.

     Q(s, a) : previous state and action maxQ’(s’, a’): q-value for the best action in the agent's current state R(s,a): reward after executing the previous action.

 For example, if our agent is initialized in the location (0, 0).
-The package location indexed is 1, and the dropoff location index is 2.
-An action, such as move south, updates the state of (0, 0, 1, 2) and its action space 1.
-In this case, s is (0, 0, 1, 2); a is 1; s’ is (0,1); a’ can be any action because they are all 0 at the beginning of the training.
+The package location indexed is 1, and the drop-off location index is 2.
+An action, such as move south, updates the state 6 (4 * (5 * (5 * 0 + 0) + 1) + 2) and its action space 1, which represent move east.
+In this case, s’ will be 26 (4 * (5 * (5 * 0 + 1) + 1) + 2); and a’ can be any action because they are all 0 at the beginning of the training.

 Next Actions: